Heard of him?

 300 books and articles?
 He clearly dedicated his life to this.
 I wonder if he did any marriage counseling?
 (Just curious.)

-If Al was still alive and lived in Green Bay, I might wander to the contact form on his site: “Dr. Adler, hey, I enjoyed your book, can I buy you a cup of coffee at Kavarna sometime?
+If Al was still alive and lived in Green Bay, I might wander to the contact form on his website: “Dr. Adler, hey, I enjoyed your book, can I buy you a cup of coffee at Kavarna sometime?
 I’d love to hear more about your work with kids, and I have some questions.”

 I’d want to hear about his early life.
 Apparently he couldn’t walk till he was four, was hit by a car at five, was skinny and sickly, tormented by an older brother, and rejected by his mother.

 That all sounds really hard.
-Did he ever want counseling, I wonder?
+Did he ever want counseling I wonder?

 And, WARNING, you might find yourself pushing back at my view on the inferiority complex when you hear it at the seminar.
 The inferiority complex is not what you think.

-HINT: when people observe themselves in comparison to other people they are often accurate in their assessment.
+HINT: when people observe themselves in comparison to other people they are actually often accurate in their assessment.
 It’s what happens next that’s the problem.

 So, Adler’s observations brought him to the brink of some profound knowledge that’s extremely helpful to counselors.